Learning with Statistical Equality Constraints: Experiment details

 \begin{enumerate} \item The cross entropy loss function was used for $\el_0$.
 All runs were for 200 epochs. \item Both methods (ERM/\eqref{P:class}) were trained with a ResNet18 model, with a standard modification to the first layer using smaller filter sizes to adapt it to smaller images (compared to ImageNet).
 The reader is referred to our codebase (or the open source repository \url{https://github.com/kuangliu/pytorch-cifar.git}) for the exact implementation. \item SGD was used to optimize the primal model for both datasets, with a batch size of 128, and an initial learning rate of 1e-3, and a momentum hyperparameter of 0.9.
 For CIFAR-10, a cosine annealing learning rate scheduler (CosineAnnealingLR) was used with $T_{\tx{max}}=200$.
 For CIFAR-100, the initial learning rate was decayed by a factor of 0.2 at the 60th, 120th and 160th epoch (i.e. these were the milestones passed to MultiStepLR). \item A weight decay value of 5e-4 was used for all runs. \item Adam was used to optimize the dual variables, with a learning rate of 1e-4 for CIFAR-10, and 1e-5 for CIFAR-100.
 All other hyperparameters were held to their default values. \end{enumerate}

-\paragraph{Computing resources. } The interpolation experiments were run (one run at a time) on a workstation (AMD Ryzen 5 7600X 6-Core Processor, NVIDIA GeForce RTX 5090) with 12 CPU threads and one GPU.
+\paragraph{Computing resources. } The interpolation experiments were run (one run at a time) on a workstation with 12 CPU threads and one GPU.
 On CIFAR-10, ERM took about 16m while \eqref{P:class} took about 18m.
 On CIFAR-100, the overhead was larger, with ERM still taking about 16m while the constrained method took out 31m.
 This may be mitigated by a vectorised implementation of the Lagrangian, but is left for future work.